Stick or twist? Solskjaer's agonising tactical conundrum ahead of make-or-break Leipzig showdown | Goal.com

 Stick or twist?
 Solskjaer's agonising tactical conundrum ahead of make-or-break Leipzig showdown

-Ole Gunnar Solskjaer joked that Manchester United never make things easy for themselves and tonight’s crucial Champions League showdown with RB Leipzig will be no different.
+Ole Gunnar Solskjaer joked that Manchester United never make things easy for themselves and Tuesday night's crucial Champions League showdown with RB Leipzig will be no different.

 They need one more point to progress to the knockout stages, a position that many around the club would have welcomed when the draw was completed and United found themselves in the ‘group of death’ amongst Europe’s elite.